 E&C: Let’s talk about the process.
 How does someone get started with selling?

 PW: It starts with a conversation.
-We assign every seller a dedicated territory manager who will walk them through the process—understanding what they’re selling, explaining the timeline, helping with photos, descriptions, and setting expectations.
-From there, we build the listing, launch the marketing, and manage the auction and sale.
+We assign every seller a dedicated local, territory sales manager who will walk them through the process—understanding what they’re selling, explaining the timeline, helping with photos, descriptions, and setting expectations.
+From there, we build the listing, launch the marketing for the auction that equipment is selling in, and communicate through the close of sale.
 Sellers don’t have to worry about logistics or paperwork—we handle all of that.

 E&C: What makes your marketing approach effective?

 PW: Our team uses data to target the right buyers for each asset type.
-We combine email campaigns, search engine marketing, organic and paid social media, and our extensive network of buyers across industries.
-Each item is promoted in a way that puts it in front of people who are actively looking.
-That’s what drives demand—and results.
+We combine email campaigns, search engine marketing, organic and paid social media, and our extensive network of associations buyers across industries.
+Each week, the marketing of our auctions puts equipment in front of motivated buyers across the country.
+That kind of targeted visibility is what drives demand and gets results.

 E&C: How do you support buyers?

 PW: We provide detailed listings, high-resolution images, condition reports, and clear terms of sale.
 Buyers can ask questions directly or schedule in-person inspections with sellers.
-After the sale, we assist with payment, title transfers, and pickup coordination.
-If a buyer needs help with transportation or logistics, we can connect them with trusted third-party providers.
+We are helping create the relationship between our buyers and sellers.
+After the sale, we assist with payment, title transfers, any existing liens and pickup coordination.
+If a buyer needs help with transportation or logistics, we have Purple Wave Shipping to get their equipment to the right place.

 E&C: What steps do you take to ensure transparency and fairness?